dawsonbooth/sudoku-tools/docs/documentation.md

 Rotate the Sudoku board clockwise a given number in times.

+**Arguments**:

-@param rotations The number in clockwise rotations to be performed. self value may be negative and will be rounded.
+- `rotations` _int_ - The number in clockwise rotations to be performed.
+This value may be negative and will be rounded.

 <a name="sudoku.board.Board.transpose"></a>
 #### transpose